nationalarchives/tdr-dev-documentation/manual/add-new-series.md

    * `[series_name]`: this is the series reference value, eg "LCO 72"
    * `[series_description]`: this is the series reference value, eg "LCO 72"

-4. Once the necessary scripts have been added to the new wql migration file following the [migration deployment] instructions to deploy the changes to the database.
+4. Once the necessary scripts have been added to the new sql migration file follow the [migration deployment] instructions to deploy the changes to the database.

 ## Add new transferring body to Keycloak